De Jeugd van Tegenwoordig: De Machine

 The trio announced a second album with 14 tracks on 3 January 2008.
 De Machine was leaked 18 April on the internet and could be found in stores on 25 April.
 The first track was Hollereer.
 The music video for Hollereer was broadcast for the first time on 4 April on TMF and was the debut of IM Creative Productions (IMCP).
 Followed up with Wopwopwop (De tentbakkers) and Datvindjeleukhé.
 The album won the 3Voor12Award as the best album of 2008.
 They also won a MTV Award for best Dutch/Belgium artist.
 They have been nominated for the State Awards in 5 categories, but did not win any awards.

 On 14 January 2009 the group was a guest on the show De Wereld Draait Door and presented for the first time their music video for their single Buma in me zak, which according to themselves is the "sickest" music video in Dutch history.
 The single refers to the company Buma/Stemra, an organisation that has a monopoly in collecting on copyright of music.

 The inspiration of the music video came from the song Can you feel it by The Jackson 5.
 They eventually produced 7 music videos for the album, but none of the singles made it to the Dutch top 40.
 Deze donkere jongen komt zo hard only reached some popularity in Flanders.

 The trio performed in 2009 on Pinkpop and Rock Werchter and has been nominated for a 3FM-, TMF- and Edison Award.

-De lachende derde
+De Lachende Derde

-The recordings for De lachende derde took place in the winter of 2009-2010 and was released on 26 November 2010.
+The recordings for De Lachende Derde took place in the winter of 2009-2010 and was released on 26 November 2010.
 The first single of the album was Sterrenstof.
 The lyrics of the album were, together with all previous lyrics from De Jeugd, recorded in a book called Handboek der Jeugd, which was published in June 2011 by Nijgh & Van Ditmar.